-The fruit fly is about fifty times smaller than the DelFly Nimble robot, and wings waving nearly ten times faster, but the aerodynamic and physical principles used are similar.
+The fruit fly is about fifty times smaller than the DelFly Nimble robot, and its wings are nearly ten times faster, but the aerodynamic and physical principles used are similar.
 DelFly arrived on the cover of the September issue of the Science journal (study here).

 The agile robot manages aerial acrobatics

-The DelFly Nimble Robot achieves the top speed of 25 kilometers per hour and is capable of maneuvers, such as loops and 360 degree turns, explains the chief designer of the Karasek robot.
+The DelFly Nimble Robot achieves a top speed of 25 kilometers per hour and is capable of maneuvers, such as loops and 360-degree turns, explains the chief designer of the Karasek robot.

 “In addition, the robot has a 33-centimeter wingspan of 29 grams, thanks to its size, excellent energy efficiency, allowing it to fly for more than one kilometer or more for a full battery charge for five minutes,” explains Karasek.